Yuanzizizi/CCADRL/README.md

 ## Repository Status

-- **Code Upload in Progress**: The full implementation will be uploaded **by the end of this week**.
-- This repository will include:
+- This repository includes:
   - Evaluation scripts.
   - Simulated environments.
   - Pre-trained models and detailed documentation.

 ## How to Use

 Comprehensive instructions will be provided once the upload is complete.
-Check back soon for:
 - Installation steps.
 - Examples for testing CCADRL.